-When I first started teaching myself sourdough baking, I was determined to work with this nutty, ancient grain and not leave out any of its bran.
+When I first started teaching myself sourdough baking, I was determined to work with the nutty, ancient grain spelt and not leave out any of its bran.
 I wanted a well-risen, easy-to-make, wild yeast loaf which was soft in the middle and crusty on the outside.

-SInce then, over 18 months ago, I have made this bread every week. it has become a joyful, delicious staple in our home.
-It is wonderful fresh, slices really well, keeps and can be frozen.
+SInce that discovery, I have made this bread every week. it has become a joyful, delicious staple in our home.
+It is wonderful fresh, slices really well, keeps and copes with being frozen better than standard spelt sourdough.

 Download a .pdf file of the recipe here.